google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

 ]
 ```

 Save the code and reload the page in the browser.
 Click __Notify me!__ on the page to display a notification.
-The notification now has two new buttons to click (these are not available in Firefox).
+If you're using Chrome, the notification now has two new buttons to click.
 These don't do anything yet.
 In the next sections we'll write the code to handle notification events and actions.

 #### Explanation